The GREASE project consortium proudly presents two globe-spanning documentaries on religious diversity and radicalisation.

 What are the two films about?

-With a running time of just under one hour, Religion and Society stretches across multiple countries, faith communities and age groups.
-It features interviews with people in distinctly different cultures, offering intimate portrayals of lived experiences of religion.
-The 12 interviewees in the film explain the role they see religion playing – positive or negative – in their individual lives and societies.
-Overall the documentary provides a compelling mosaic of minority-majority relations and the challenge of governing religiously diverse societies.
+Religion and Society features intimate portrayals of 12 people in diverse faith communities around the world.
+They explain in their own words how religion shapes their lives and what role they see it playing – positive or negative – in their country.
+This documentary provides a compelling mosaic of minority-majority relations and the challenge of governing religiously diverse societies.
+(Running time: one hour.)